NCELab/NCEL_website/_projects/adr.md

   - Attention
   - EEG
   - Alpha Oscillations
-  - Cognitive Control
   - Child Development
 ---

-The Attention Dysregulation Research (ADR) study investigates the neural mechanisms underlying attentional control in children with Attention Deficit Hyperactivity Disorder (ADHD), with a particular focus on inattentive symptoms.
-Attention allows individuals to selectively process relevant information while suppressing distractions, yet the neural processes supporting this ability remain incompletely understood in ADHD.
-Using EEG and behavioral measures, ADR examines how brain oscillations—particularly alpha activity associated with attentional gating—relate to attention regulation and task performance.
-By identifying neural markers of attentional dysregulation, this project aims to improve understanding of ADHD and contribute to the development of more targeted approaches for assessment and intervention.
+**What are the neural mechanisms underlying difficulties with attention in children with ADHD?**
+This study focuses on attentional control, with particular attention to inattentive symptoms.

+Using EEG and behavioral measures, we examine brain oscillations, particularly alpha activity involved in attentional gating, and their relationship to attention regulation and task performance.
+The goal is to identify neural markers of attentional dysregulation that may improve our understanding and assessment of ADHD.